salwil/effective_sw_testing_hs22/labAssignment2/parking_system/README.md

 Implement the `ParkingSystem` class:

-- `ParkingSystem(int big, int medium, int small)` Initializes object of the `ParkingSystem` class.
+- `ParkingSystem(int big, int medium, int small)` initializes an object of the `ParkingSystem` class.
 The number of slots for each parking space are given as part of the constructor.
 - `bool addCar(int carType)` checks whether there is a parking space of `carType` for the car that wants to get into the parking lot. `carType` can be of three kinds: big, medium, or small, which are represented by `1`, `2`, and `3`